septcoco/StrongYoga/README.md

-# StrongYoga
+# PharoYoga
 > Find your center, one ASCII character at a time.

-**StrongYoga** is a completely impractical, largely unusable, and deeply esoteric yoga pose library written in **Strongtalk**, a niche dialect of Smalltalk.
+**PharoYoga** is a completely impractical, largely unusable, and deeply esoteric yoga pose library written in **Pharo**, a modern dialect of the Smalltalk programming language.
 It is designed for fun, not for actual use.

-It runs in a terminal-like window within the Strongtalk environment and displays yoga poses using beautiful, hand-crafted ASCII art.
+This project was originally intended for Strongtalk, but that environment proved to be lost to the sands of time.
+We pivoted to Pharo to keep the esoteric spirit alive in a system that actually runs on modern computers.

 ## Features
-- Coded in a rare, historically significant programming language.
+- Coded in a pure object-oriented language from the 1980s.
 - Gloriously inaccessible to the average developer.
-- Zero dependencies (if you don't count the entire Strongtalk virtual machine).
+- Zero dependencies (if you don't count the entire Pharo virtual machine).
 - Displays poses with names, descriptions, and ASCII art.
 - Can select a random pose for spontaneous enlightenment.

 ## How to Run This Abomination

-Running this requires a journey back in time.
-You don't "compile" this like a normal program; you load it into a running Strongtalk "image".
+Running this requires you to enter the strange and wonderful world of a "live coding" environment.
+You don't "compile" this like a normal program; you load it into a running Pharo "image".

 **Prerequisites:** A Mac and a sense of adventure.

-#### Step 1: Get Strongtalk
+#### Step 1: Get Pharo

-1. Go to the official Strongtalk GitHub Releases page: **[https://github.com/strongtalk/strongtalk-vm/releases](https://github.com/strongtalk/strongtalk-vm/releases)**
+1. Go to the official Pharo downloads page: **[https://pharo.org/download](https://pharo.org/download)**
-2. Download the latest `.dmg` file for macOS (e.g., `strongtalk-vm-0.3.1.dmg`).
-3. Open the `.dmg` and drag the `Strongtalk` application to your Applications folder.
-4.  **Important:** The first time you open it, macOS will complain that it's from an "unidentified developer".
-To get around this, **right-click** the Strongtalk app icon and select **Open**.
-You will only need to do this once.
+2. Select the **macOS** tab.
+3. Download the **64-bit** version.
+This will download a `.zip` file.
+4. Unzip the file.
+This will create a folder containing the Pharo application.
+You can move this folder anywhere you like (e.g., your Applications folder).

 #### Step 2: Prepare the Environment

-1. Launch the Strongtalk application.
-2. From the menu bar at the top of your screen, open the two essential tools:
-    - `Tools` -> `Workspace` (This is where you'll type commands).
+1. Open the Pharo application inside the folder you just unzipped. macOS might warn you it's from an "unidentified developer". **Right-click** the Pharo app icon and select **Open** to run it the first time.
+2. A window will appear.
+This is the Pharo "image".
+Click anywhere inside it to open the main World Menu.
-    - `Tools` -> `Transcript` (This is where the output will appear).
+3. From the menu, select `Tools` -> `Transcript`.
+A new window will open.
+This is where your output will appear.
-3. Arrange the two windows so you can see both.
+4. From the menu again, select `Tools` -> `Playground`.
+This is the new "Workspace" where you will run code.

 #### Step 3: Load the Yoga Library

-1. Open the `StrongYoga.st` file from this repository in any text editor (like VS Code).
+1. Open the `StrongYoga.st` file from this repository in any text editor.
 2. Select and copy the *entire contents* of the file.
-3. Go to the `Workspace` window in Strongtalk and paste the code.
+3. Go to the `Playground` window in Pharo and paste the code.
-4. Select all the code you just pasted (`Cmd+A`), then **right-click** and choose **do it**.
-This compiles the library into the environment.
-The `Workspace` will flash, and the code is now "installed".
+4. Select all the code you just pasted (`Cmd+A`), then **right-click** and choose **Do it (d)**.
+The code will execute and install your classes into the environment.

 #### Step 4: Run the Program

-1. Delete the installation code from the `Workspace`.
+1. Delete the installation code from the `Playground`.
-2. Copy and paste the following script into the now-empty `Workspace`:
+2. Copy and paste the following script into the now-empty `Playground`:

     ```smalltalk
     "--- SCRIPT TO RUN THE YOGA LIBRARY ---"